shurutech/knee/README.md

     - Target System should be Debian based Linux for the intended installation.

     - For replication, MongoDB requires 2 additional hosts, MySQL and PostgreSQL require 1 additional host each.

+    - Before running the tool, the details of the target system, such as the IP address and SSH key, are required.
+Alternatively, refer to [VIRTUAL_MACHINE.md](VIRTUAL_MACHINE.md) for instructions on setting up the virtual machine locally.

 ## Currently Supported Systems

 | Databases | Webservers | Caching Tools |